campworkcoeman/campworkcoeman.org/boy-scouts/fees/index.md

 ### Payments

-**All** deposits and subsequent payments for camp **must** be made online through your MyCouncil page on the Connecticut Rivers Council web site.
+**All** deposits and subsequent payments for camp **must** be made online through the Connecticut Rivers Council web site.
 Payments may be in the form of an E-Check or credit card.
 There is no charge to the unit using this method of payment.